The Balance Between Grace And Works

 A person working to please God is never at peace and finds no inward rest.
 A person who comes to understand grace has ceased from his owns works, is comfortable in his own skin, and has settled down into a love relationship with the Father that produces supernatural peace and joy.
 It’s really quite incredible!

-If a person professes to be saved by grace then change is sure to follow.
+If a person professes to be saved by grace then incremental steps of change are sure to follow.
 That’s what James emphasizes.
 The works don’t save us, they merely point to what we already believe and are the byproduct of believing!

 Rest in the grace of God today.
 Enjoy your free gift of righteousness.
 Bask in the peace that grace through faith provides.
-Then let the byproduct of your faith called works (referred to as salt and light by Jesus) be seen by others so they will be drawn to the Jesus you have come to know!
+Then let the byproduct of your faith called works (salt and light) be seen by others so they will be drawn to the Jesus you have come to know!